Understanding Price vs. Value in the Real World: A Comprehensive Guide

 Recent GunBroker.com listings with active bids

-Paid for, At Auction, Realize Price sales data
+Paid for, At Auction, Realized Price sales data

 Plus, model-specific market demand and condition

-But most private sellers aren’t using those tools.
-They’re basing expectations on:
+Most private sellers aren’t using these tools.
+They base their expectations on:

 Their original purchase price (often full retail, new in box)